OGRE CITY HILLS

 JAUNOGRE HILLS

-In Ernests Brastiņš’s 1930 publication “Latvian Hillforts in Vidzeme”, alongside Ķentes Hillfort, Zilais Hill (Blue Hill) is also described, now marked on maps as Skatu Hill (View Hill).
-It was located opposite the current Zilokalnu Prospekts.
-The nature of this hillfort’s fortifications and its thin cultural layer suggest that the hillfort was used for a relatively short period.
-The hill’s plateau once served as a highway to Tīnūži.
-During World War II, trenches were dug there, and in 1960, a motocross track was located in this area.
+In Ernests Brastiņš’s 1930 publication Latvian Hillforts in Vidzeme, alongside Ķentes Hillfort, Zilais Hill (Blue Hill) is also described.
+It is now marked on maps as Skatu Hill (View Hill) and was located opposite the current Zilokalnu Prospekts.
+The nature of this hillfort’s fortifications and its thin cultural layer suggest that it was used only for a relatively short period.
+The hill’s plateau once served as a road to Tīnūži.
+During World War II, trenches were dug there, and in 1960 a motocross track was established in this area.
 All of this significantly damaged the ancient site, but small artificial elevations have survived to this day.
-Shortly before World War I, a fire observation tower relocated from Pārogre was situated on the hillfort site, which is why this hill was for a time called Bākas Hill (Lighthouse Hill).
-Currently, the “traveling” Bākas Hill (and simultaneously, the firefighters’ observation tower) is located between Tīnūži and Ogre, near the highway.
-On the southeastern slope of the former hillfort, a modern ski jump was located from 1934, which was later demolished at the request of monument protection authorities.
+Shortly before World War I, a fire observation tower relocated from Pārogre stood on the hillfort site, which is why the hill was for a time called Bākas Hill (Lighthouse Hill).
+Today, the “travelling” Bākas Hill (and the firefighters’ observation tower) is located between Tīnūži and Ogre, near the highway.
+On the south-eastern slope of the former hillfort, a modern ski jump was opened in 1934, but it was later demolished at the request of monument protection authorities.

-The foothills of Zilie Hills on the Jaunogre side were once called Mālukalns.
-1927.
-In [year], a sanatorium for children was built there, whose original name “Mālkalne” is preserved in the name of Jaunogre’s central street — Mālkalnes Prospekts.
-The clay has now been excavated for economic needs, and in place of the former marshy meadows and clayey hills, there is now a residential area created by the “Ogre” knitwear factory.
+The foothills of the Zilie Hills on the Jaunogre side were once called Mālukalns (Clay Hill).
+In 1927, a sanatorium for children was built there, and its original name, “Mālkalne”, is preserved in the name of Jaunogre’s central street – Mālkalnes Prospekts.
+The clay has since been excavated for economic needs, and in place of the former marshy meadows and clayey hills there is now a residential area built by the “Ogre” Knitwear Factory.

 “OGRE KANGARI” HIKING TRAIL